Track Metadata

 But so far no such messages have been seen.

-Before you can send your first actual query, you need to send a
+Before you can send your first actual query, you need to send a special message which seems to be necessary for establishing the context for queries.

-context for queries.
 It has a type of 0000

-, a special TxID value
+, a special TxID value of fffffffe

 , and a single numeric argument, like this:

 The value D is, like in the other packets we have seen, a player device number.
 In this case it is the device that is asking for metadata information.
-It must be a valid player number between 1 and 4, and that player must actually be present on the network, must not be the same player that you are contacting to request metadata from, and must not be a player that has connected to that player via Link and loaded a track from it.
+It must be a valid player number between 1 and 4, and that player must actually be present on the network, must not be the same player that you are contacting to request metadata from, and must not belong to a (different) player that has connected to that player via Link and loaded a track from it.
 So the safest device number to use is the device number you are using for your virtual CDJ, but since it must be between 1 and 4, you can only do that if there are fewer than four actual CDJs on the network.

 The player will respond with a message of type 4000

-common “success” response when requested data is available.
-The
+, which is the common “success” response when requested data is available.

-response message has two numeric arguments, the first of which is the
+The response message has two numeric arguments, the first of which is the message type of the request we sent (which was 0000

-to the query you made, but in this special setup query, it returns its
+), and the second usually tells you the number of items that are available in response to the query you made, but in this special setup query, it returns its own player number:

 Rekordbox Track Metadata